-Figure 6 shows Core Earnings for the Energy sector have fallen 87% since the end of 2019 to levels last seen at the end of 2016.
+Figure 5 shows Core Earnings for the Energy sector fell 97% since the end of 2019, levels last seen at the end of 2016.
 Five companies, Schlumberger (SLB), Occidental Petroleum (OXY), Marathon Petroleum (MPC), Concho Resources (CXO), and Baker Hughes (BKR) have the five largest write-downs.
 Combined, these firms reported over \$47 billion in asset write-downs over the TTM, which explains the even larger drop in GAAP net income relative to Core Earnings.